-Barclays Capital Inc. (the "Company"), a Connecticut company, is a registered securities broker-dealer, investment advisor and futures commission merchant ("FCM"), commodity pool operator, and commodity trading advisor.
+Barclays Capital Inc. (the "Company"), a Connecticut company, is a registered securities broker-dealer and investment advisor with the Securities and Exchange Commission ("SEC") and a futures commission merchant ("FCM"), commodity pool operator, and commodity trading advisor registered with the Commodity Futures Trading Commission ("CFTC").
 The Company is headquartered in New York, with registered domestic branch offices in Atlanta, Boston, Chicago, Dallas, Greenwich, Houston, Los Angeles, Media, Menlo Park, Miami, New York, Palm Beach, Philadelphia, San Juan, San Francisco, Santa Monica, Seattle, Washington D.C., and Wells, ME.
-The Company also has registered branch offices internationally in Buenos Aires, Argentina and Montevideo, Uruquay.
+The Company also has registered branch offices internationally in Buenos Aires, Argentina and Montevideo, Uruguay.
 The Company's client base includes money managers, insurance companies, pension funds, hedge funds, depository institutions, corporations, trust banks, money market and mutual funds, domestic and international governmental agencies, and central banks.

-The Consolidated Financial Statements include the accounts of Barclays Capital Inc. and its wholly owned subsidiary, Barclays Business Credit LLC ("BBC").
-The Company's direct parent and sole stockholder is Barclays Group U.S., Inc. ("BGUS").
-BGUS is a wholly owned subsidiary of Barclays Bank PLC ("BBPLC") and is ultimately owned by Barclays PLC ("BPLC").
+The Consolidated Statement of Financial Condition includes the accounts of Barclays Capital Inc. and its wholly-owned subsidiary, Barclays Business Credit LLC ("BBC" or "Subsidiary").
+The Company's direct parent and sole stockholder is Barclays Group US Inc. ("BGUS").
+BGUS is a wholly-owned subsidiary of Barclays Bank PLC ("BBPLC") and is ultimately owned by Barclays PLC ("BPLC").
 Both BBPLC and BPLC are United Kingdom companies.

 The Company is BBPLC's "4(k)(4)(E)" securities subsidiary under the Bank Holding Company Act, which permits it to engage in securities underwriting, dealing, or market-making activities.
-In its capacity as a broker-dealer, the Company clears derivative products for clients and affiliates on certain exchanges, including the Chicago Mercantile Exchange.
+In its capacity as a broker-dealer, the Company clears derivative products for clients and affiliates on certain exchanges.
 The Company's activities include transactions in asset-backed securities, agency mortgage-backed securities, international debt securities, and other corporate related securities and securities lending.
 The Company is also a primary dealer in U.S. government securities.